carpentries-incubator/lesson-R-packaging/_episodes/05-testing.md

 ~~~
 {: .output}

-By naked eye, we notice that everything went fine.
+From what has been printed to the console, we can tell that everything went fine.
-Actually, we are receiving a lot of information just by looking at it.
+And not just that: We are receiving a lot of information just by looking at how the function did its job.
 For instance, we notice that:

 - All names appear once and only once.
 - The names have been randomly reordered.
-- Actually three groups of two people have been made.
+- The function created three pairs of names.
 - The output is a matrix of strings.

-All of this is excellent, but these tests pose a practical problem: if we test by looking, **someone** has to be there to look.
+All of this is excellent, but these tests pose a practical problem: if we test by looking at the output of the function, **someone** has to be there to check it went fine.
 Is there a way of avoiding this?
-The answer is yes, and it is known as automated tests.
+The answer is yes.
+We can use **automated tests** to do this for us.

 ## Automated tests

-Automated tests are tiny scripts that do exactly what we did: check that everything is fine.
+Automated tests are tiny scripts that do exactly what we just did: check that everything is fine.
 In R packages, R tests are expected to live inside the `tests/testthat/` folder.
 The easiest way to start writing tests is by asking the `usethis` package to create the folder structure for us: